Project Euler 88 - Product-sum numbers

 My final function was PossFact(og_n, n, Prod, Sum, count)

-4. if n = 1, then this means or Prod = og_n then we have found a Product-Sum number of length (count + (og_n - Sum)) because we can constantly multiply by 1
+If n = 1, then this means Prod = og_n, which means we have found a Product-Sum number of length (count + (og_n - Sum)) because we can constantly multiply by 1

 Not the most efficient algorithm by a long shot but it gets the job done!
 I once again used the @cache decorator from functools for memoization.